How does Bayesian Sampling help Membership Inference Attacks?: Experiments

-\paragraph{\abbr \ achieves SOTA performance with much less computational costs.} In the \cref{tpr_at_lower_fpr}, we compare the true positive rate at 0.01\% and 0.1\% false positive rates with different attack methods on five datasets.
-For a fair comparison, we follow the settings from \cite{bertran2024scalable}, training 2, 4, and 8 reference models for LiRA, Attack-R, and RMIA.
+We further evaluate \abbr{} against a broader set of attack methods.
+In \cref{tpr_at_lower_fpr} and \cref{tab:mia_performance_text}, we compare the attack performance on five datasets.
+Following \cite{bertran2024scalable} for fair comparison, we trained 2, 4, and 8 reference models for LiRA, Attack-R, and RMIA.
 Though \abbr \ only trained one reference model, it can still achieve competitive attack results.
-For example, on the CIFAR-100 dataset, our method has a 64\% higher true positive rate than LiRA (n=8) at 1\% false positive rate.
+For example, on the CIFAR-100 dataset, our method has a 54\% higher true positive rate than LiRA (n=8) at a 1\% false positive rate.
 Overall, our proposed method outperforms prior works, even with only one reference model.
+The log-scale ROC curves are provided in \cref{appendix:roc_curve}.

-In addition to attack effectiveness, we also measure the training time required for MIA.
-For Attack-R, LiRA, RMIA, and our method, this corresponds to the time spent training reference models, while for QMIA, it refers to the time needed to train quantile regression models.
-The inference stage in our approach, which involves fitting the Laplace approximation before performing MIA, incurs minimal additional computational overhead compared to training (see \cref{fig:inference_time}).
+In addition to attack effectiveness, we also measure the training time required for MIAs.
+For Attack-R, LiRA, RMIA, and our method, this corresponds to the time spent training reference models, while for QMIA, it refers to the time needed to train quantile regression models \footnote{QMIA incurs higher training costs due to expensive hyperparameter tuning.
+We provide a detailed analysis of its limitations relative to our method in \Cref{appendix:quantile_regression}. }.
+The inference stage in our approach, which involves fitting the LA before performing MIA, incurs minimal additional computational overhead compared to training (see \cref{fig:inference_time}).
 In \cref{tpr_at_lower_fpr}, we present the training time required for each attack on five datasets, demonstrating that our method significantly reduces training time while maintaining state-of-the-art performance.
-Notably, hyperparameter tuning for QMIA \cite{bertran2024scalable} imposes a substantial computational burden, requiring up to eleven times more resources than our method on CIFAR-10.
 Overall, we demonstrate that our method indeed achieves the purpose of efficiency.

+\paragraph{MR-BMIA can outperform multi-reference baselines.} In scenarios where computational resources are abundant, an attacker may train multiple reference models.
+We evaluate the multi-reference variant, MR-BMIA, whose procedure is summarized in \Cref{alg:mr_bmia} and further detailed in \Cref{appendix:scaling_bmia}.
+Using 64 reference models trained on CIFAR-10/100, MR-BMIA achieves higher TPR than other multi-reference attacks, including Attack-R, LiRA, and RMIA, as shown in \Cref{tab:mr_bmia}.
+This corroborates our analysis in \Cref{sec:bayesian_sampling_variance} and shows that \abbr{} can derive further gains from additional reference models.